silverpip/silverpip.github.io/_posts/2011-03-26-good-times:-snapshots-of-a-lovely-evening.md

+---
+title: Good Times: snapshots of a lovely evening
+date: 2011-03-26 00:14:00
+category: blog
+tag: vintage
+---
         A favorite park, empty of everyone else in the wintery sunshine, my children’s shouts rising sweet and clear above the sound of a rushing creek nearby, swollen with melted snow and sparking bright.

 The fervor in Thomas’ face as he searches out a certain longed-for book about volcanoes in the library display case.